How to move up the council housing waiting list

 you need to move for medical reasons or because you're disabled

-Many councils reduce priority on the waiting list if someone has a history of rent arrears, especially if the debt is owed to a council or housing association.
+Many councils reduce priority on the waiting list if you have a history of rent arrears, especially if the debt is with a council or housing association.

-Sometimes you can get your priority increased if you make a repayment arrangement and stick to it for an agreed period of time.
+Sometimes you can get your priority increased if you make a repayment arrangement and stick to it for an agreed time.
 Check your council's policy.

 Find out where to get help with debts.